IBM/docker101/docs/lab-2/README.md

     **CMD ["python","app.py"]**
     `CMD` is the command that is executed when you start a container.
 Here we are using `CMD` to run our python app.

     There can be only one `CMD` per Dockerfile.
-If you specify more thane one `CMD`, then the last `CMD` will take effect.
+If you specify more than one `CMD`, then the last `CMD` will take effect.
 The parent python:3.8-alpine also specifies a `CMD` (`CMD python3`).
 You can find the Dockerfile for the official python:alpine image [here](https://github.com/docker-library/python/blob/9ff5f04241c7bcb224303ff8cea9434e9976f8af/3.8/alpine3.12/Dockerfile).

     You can use the official python image directly to run python scripts without installing python on your host.
 But today, we are creating a custom image to include our source, so that we can build an image with our application and ship it around to other environments.